keptn/lifecycle-toolkit/klt-cert-manager/README.md

 The keptn certmanager ensures that the webhooks in the Lifecycle Toolkit operator can obtain a valid certificate to access the kubernetes api server.

 ## Description
-This klt-cert-manager operator is intended to be installed solely paired with the Lifecicle Toolkit operator.
+This `klt-cert-manager` operator should only be installed when paired with the Lifecicle Toolkit operator.
 The TLS certificate is mounted as a volume in the LT operator pod and is renewed every 12 hours or every time the LT operator deployment changes.